Please go here to search for your product's lifecycle.

 Windows quality updates are cumulative, with each update built upon the quality updates preceding it.

 Each version of Windows adds new features and functionality.
-Occasionally, Microsoft may no longer develop (deprecate) or remove certain Windows features and functionality.
+Occasionally, Microsoft may no longer develop or remove certain Windows features and functionality.
+This is known as deprecation.
 See below for links to specific changes by product.

 - Windows 10 features we're no longer developing - Windows Deployment